cliosight/Docs/README.md

 Watch this video for creating a datasource.

 ## Running Queries on a Datasource <a name="tables"></a>
-Admin users can execute create, update, delete and other SQL queries on a configured server instance with a database.
+Admin users can execute CRUD SQL queries on a configured server instance with a database.
 It is a more convinient way to connect with multiple cloud databases compared to a conventional workbench because of the browser interface.
 Views are stored as reports that can be exported to other configured datasources.
+## Support for Multiple Statements <a name="multiplestatements"></a>
+Execution of multiple SQL queries is possible in the admin console and in reports.
+Admin users can execute any type of multiple statements and view results serially in a JSON response.
+Reports can be created in the same way but only the final query is used for the storing values and preceeding queries can be used to generate intermediate results for use in the final query.
+This provides more complex processing within the platform for those who do not wish to move their data outside Cliosight for adding logic.

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions on UI and automation components.
 An example of this is access based on the geographic location of users.